erfansahaf/kodekloud-downloader/readme.md

 ## Usage

-- Visit any lecture of any course in KodeKloud website, specifically, click on the desired course (ex. *Docker for the Absolute Beginner*) and then choose a lecture frome **Course Curriculum** list (*Introduction* or something else).
+- Visit any lecture of any course in KodeKloud website, specifically, click on the desired course (ex. *Docker for the Absolute Beginner*).
+Doesn't matter if you visit page with course or some lecture from course.
 - Wait until the page loading is finished.
+You will see information which video has been parsed and how many videos should be parsed.
 - Once ready, extension will show a "Parsing completed.
 Total videos: ##" message on the top right corner of the page.
 - Click on the extension icon to choose one of the supported formats:
   - Download list as text
   - Download list as html
+  - Download list as script
 - Downloaded file contains all lectures video direct download url.

 **Note: Please allow multiple download files permission if it prompted by Chrome.** Otherwise, only one file will be downloaded in a page load, so you have to refresh the page to download the other format.

+Note 2: Option "Download list as script" uses `youtube-dl` for downloading videos.
+It is not really necessary and i.e. `curl` can be used, but `youtube-dl` set headers to mask as a web browser.
 ## Donate

 Maybe someday or somewhere, you buy me a beer, who knows?!